 - unmatched RNG quantities expire for the purpose of LCFS reporting. - (B) Biomethane reported under fuel pathways associated with projects that break ground after December 31, 2029, injected into the common carrier pipeline, and claimed indirectly under the LCFS program for use as bio-CNG, bio-LNG, or bio-L-CNG in CNG vehicles, or to produce electricity using a fuel cell for EV charging, or as an input to hydrogen production must demonstrate compliance with the following requirements: - 1.
 Starting January 1, 2041, for bio-CNG, bio-LNG and bio-L-CNG pathways, and January 1, 2046, for biomethane used to produce electricity using a fuel cell for EV charging, or as an input to hydrogen production, the entity reporting biomethane must demonstrate that the pipeline or pipelines along the delivery path physically flow from the initial injection point toward the fuel dispensing facility at least 50 percent of the time on an annual basis.
-Notwithstanding the above, if the Executive Officer approves a gas system map by July 1, 2026, to support implementation of deliverability, number of unique Class 3-8 ZEVs reported or registered in California exceeds 132,000 ZEVs or NZEVs on December 31, 2029, based on the evaluation and notification specified by subsection 95488(d)(1), then the entity reporting under bio-CNG, bio-LNG and bio-L-CNG pathways for CNG vehicles must demonstrate the physical flow listed above after December 31, 2037.
-The Executive Officer will only approve a gas system map if it includes identification of transcontinental and connected pipelines posted on a local, state or federal government website, for which the gas flows to CA at least fifty percent of the time on an annual basis. and will be based on directional flow data from 2020 to 2023.
-Entities may report natural gas as RNG within only a threequarter time span.
+Notwithstanding the above, if the number of unique Class 3-8 ZEVs reported or registered in California exceeds 132,000 ZEVs or NZEVs on December 31, 2029, based on the evaluation and notification specified by subsection 95488(d)(1), then the entity reporting under bio-CNG, bio-LNG and bio-L-CNG pathways for CNG vehicles must demonstrate the physical flow listed above after December 31, 2037.
+Entities may report natural gas as RNG within only a three-quarter time span.
 If a quantity of RNG (and all associated environmental attributes, including a beneficial CI) is pipeline-injected in the first calendar quarter, the quantity claimed for LCFS reporting must be matched to natural gas sold in California as RNG no later than the end of the third calendar quarter.
 After that period is over, any unmatched RNG quantities expire for the purpose of LCFS reporting. - (C) To substantiate RNG quantities injected into the pipeline for dispensing as bio-CNG, bio-LNG, or bio-L-CNG, or to produce electricity using a fuel cell for EV charging, or as an input to hydrogen production, the pathway application and subsequent Annual Fuel Pathway Reports must include the following documents linking the environmental attributes of RNG (in MMBtu or Therms) with corresponding quantities of natural gas withdrawn: